v3l0c1r4pt0r/hdcb/README.md

 HDCB is a program that is meant to ease analysis of unknown binary files on Linux (or any other) platform.
-It provides custom markup language based on bash (and built on top of bash interpreter, so it is possible to use standard bash syntax) to describe the fromat of a file.
+It provides custom markup language based on bash (and built on top of bash interpreter, so it is possible to use standard bash syntax) to describe the format of a file.
 It allows to define variable of any length that could be used later more than one time.
 There is a possibility to use defined variable in array.
 HDCB allows to get value of any used variable and use it later in example as length of an array.